-I’m Claire, a 40 year old mum of three who just happened to be diagnosed with bowel cancer in November 2019.
+I’m Claire, a 41 year old mum of three who just happened to be diagnosed with bowel cancer in November 2019, at the age of 39.
 I’m also a GP.
 It is fair to say I do NOT like being this side of the fence!
 Doctors make rubbish patients.

 My diagnosis finally came after the best part of a year of investigations for iron deficiency anaemia having been initially referred on a 2 week wait pathway in December 2018.
 I was finally diagnosed on CT scan after presenting to A and E with pain and a right sided mass and the rest as they say is history.
 Extended right hemicolectomy on the 10th December 2019.
 High risk stage 2 disease.
 Started 6 months of oral chemotherapy in January 2020.

 I’ve never done anything like this before.
 Part of me wonders if writing a blog is a little self-indulgent, however I’m going to give it a go.
 I’ve already learnt a LOT since the November “excitement” – about me, about bowel cancer, about being a doctor, about being a patient, and being a doctor-patient.

 Maybe, just maybe, sharing some of this might help me navigate my way through this mess and help some others along the way.